 COF (Columbus) [NASA]

 The science module COF (Columbus Orbital Facility) is ESA's biggest single contribution to the International Space Station.
 Currently scheduled to launch late in 2004, the 4.5 meter cylindrical module will give an enormous boost to the station's research capabilities.
-During its 10-year projected lifespan, Earth-based researchers - sometimes with a little help from the ISS crew - will be able to conduct thousands of experiments in life sciences, materials science, fluid physics and a whole host of other disciplines, all in the weightlessness of orbit.
+During its 10-year projected lifespan, Earth-based researchers will be able to conduct thousands of experiments in life sciences, materials science, fluid physics and a whole host of other disciplines, all in the weightlessness of orbit.

 To keep costs low and reliability high, Columbus shares its basic structure and life-support systems with the Italian Space Agency's Multi-Purpose Logistics Modules (MPLM).
 But whereas the MPLM is aptly described as a 'space moving van' - albeit a very sophisticated moving van - the 75 cubic meters of space inside Columbus contains an entire suite of science laboratories.
 The module has room for 10 International Standard Payload Racks, each hosting an entire laboratory in miniature - complete with power and cooling systems, and video and data links to researchers back on Earth.